FarmBot-Docs/farmbot-developers/v11/Documentation/web-app/rest-api.md

-__:__
-The response is provided as JSON for human readability.
+{% include callout.html type="info" title="" content="The response is provided as JSON for human readability.
 For your `Authorization` header, you will only be using `data.token.encoded`.
-In this example, it's the string starting with `eyJ0eXAiOiJ...`
+In this example, it's the string starting with `eyJ0eXAiOiJ...`" %}

 # Security
 The API uses [JSON Web Tokens](https://jwt.io) for authentication and authorization (see "Frequently Asked Questions" section for token generation instructions).
 Additionally, it uses [Content Security Policies](https://en.wikipedia.org/wiki/Content_Security_Policy) to prevent unauthorized access by malicious software on client machines.